 Lake Lucerne’s best hotels with breakfast

-The Restaurant Alpenrose in Weggis on the shore of Lake Lucerne serves decadent dishes such as salmon carpaccio with sour cream, red onions, fresh dill, and apples.
+The Hotel Alpenrose Wengen on the shore of the lake serves decadent dishes such as salmon carpaccio with sour cream, red onions, fresh dill, and apples.

 See Related: Simple Ways to Sustainable Travel